Kasra36/Kasra36/README.md

 Programming in **Python** excites me, and **AI/ML** gives me goosebumps!

 🌱 I believe that learning and growing are the keys to success, as long as I stay consistent.
-🤝 I'm open to collaborating on public projects, receiving feedback on my personal work, or just having a good old tech chat!
+🤝 I'm open to collaborating on projects, receiving feedback on my personal work, or just having a good old tech chat!

 A bit more about me:
 - 🎮 Gamer